riganti/dotvvm-docs/Controls/bootstrap4/TextBoxFormGroup/sample4/sample.md

-## Sample 4: Text Box Form Group - Type and ValueType
+## Sample 4: Text Box Form Group - Type

 The `TextBoxType` property is used to change the mode of the text field.
 Possible values are: